Skip advert

 Advertisement - Article continues below

 The entire platform is designed to be flexible and practical, but it’ll go beyond just a new pick-up truck.
-Ford will eventually expand this new architecture to include a number of family SUVs, crossovers and commercial vans.
-If you’re in the market for a pick-up, or any electric car, check out the Auto Express Find A Car for all the latest deals.
+Ford will eventually expand this new architecture to include a number of family SUVscrossovers and commercial vans.
+If you’re in the market for a pick-up, or any electric car, check out the Auto Express Buy A Car for all the latest deals.

 The US brand will also integrate V2H (vehicle-to-home connection), which will be able to power your home in a black-out for up to six days from the car’s battery.
-This might be a niche benefit for somewhere like the UK, but is an increasingly important benefit to customers in the US.
+This might be a niche benefit for somewhere like the UK, but is increasingly important to American customers.

-Ford hasn’t confirmed if or when any or all of these new models will be available in the UK and Europe, but given that they will all run an electric powertrain, it’s not out of the question for Ford to sell its new generation of electric models here.
-Even if the specific models don’t make it over, it would be foolish not to apply the same innovative thinking and execution to its European operations.
+Ford hasn’t confirmed if or when any or all of these new models will be available in the UK and Europe, but given that they will all run an electric powertrain, it’s not out of the question for the brand to sell its new generation of electric vehicles here.
+Even if the specific models don’t make it over, it would be foolish of Ford not to apply the same innovative thinking and execution to its European operations.

 Tell us which new car you’re interested in and get the very best offers from our network of over 5,500 UK dealers to compare.
 Let’s go…